msanatan/msanatan.github.io/blog/2022/magicavoxel-turntables-to-video-on-windows-10-11/index.md

 ffmpeg -r 30 -s 960x800 -i img%03d.png -codec:v mpeg4 -flags:v +qscale -global_quality:v 0 -codec:a libmp3lame nintendoswitch.mp4
 ```

-For an MP4 onn Windows, I was only successful with the `mpeg4` codec.
+For an MP4 on Windows, I was only successful with the `mpeg4` codec.
 I'm no export on `ffmpeg` by a longshot, but after reading in forums and trying things out - the above command gives me the best video quality.

 And that's all, have fun showing off your work with cool videos!